Itsmeshreyas/Expense-Splitter/README.md

   - Go to terminal and run the project on 3000 port use below commands
-     - cd MangoEcommerceApp
+     - cd ExpenseSplitterApp
      - npm start
 	  - Message shown app sucessfully run on port 3000.

-    **Backend will be manage in SpringBoot Tool**
+    **Backend will be managed in SpringBoot IDE**
      - create new Spring Project else directly open the cloned backend project in spring boot by importing it to the environment.
      - update the project
      - go to application properties do the respective changes as per your database. eg:- username password make connection to database .
-     - run the project on inbuild tomcat 8080 port
+     - run the project on inbuild tomcat server which runs at 8080 port

 ### Your web Application is ready to use on your machine.